Verona Opera: Northern Italy & the Italian Riviera 11 days / Special Event Tours

 Continue your tour of Italy in Venice, dubbed “the fairy city of the heart” by Romantic poet Lord Byron.
 During this afternoon’s guided sightseeing tour, cross St. Mark’s Square, admire the view from the Bridge of Sighs and visit the Doge’s Palace.
 This afternoon, join an optional gondola ride, complete with music.

-Gondola Ride With Music $65* pp
+Gondola Ride: Canal Cruise with Music $65* pp

 More than 100 waterways crisscross Venice, and boarding a sleek black gondola to explore them has become a time-honored tradition.
 On this memorable excursion, join your fellow travelers for a tour through the canals of Venice.
 A musician serenades you as your gondola cruises through the city.
 Please note: This excursion runs as weather permits.
 A private two-person gondola ride is available for an additional $100 per person.